jstat/jstat/doc/md/vector.md

 **variance( array[,flag])**

 Return the variance of a vector.
-Flag indicates whether to compute population or sample.
+By default, the sample variance is calculated.
+Passing true as the flag indicates computes the population variance instead.

     jStat.variance([1,2,3,4]) === 1.25
     jStat.variance([1,2,3,4],true) === 1.66666...